 101 In My Books

-This 100th Episode Special for SNL was exactly what I expected based on my above-mentioned prejudices.
+This 100th Episode Special for SNL was precisely what I expected based on my prejudices mentioned above.
 It was a perfectly fine episode that was average in every way.
 Other than the fact that Paul Shaffer uttered the "F" word for the first time in show history, there was nothing with any edge.

-This episode also had too much music and too many sketches written specifically to crowbar in a celebrity guest.
-Again, this was a perfectly fine episode where I probably wouldn't criticize all that much if it wasn't marketed as a celebration.
+This episode also had too much music and too many sketches explicitly written to crowbar in a celebrity guest.
+Again, this was a perfectly fine episode where I probably wouldn't criticize all that much if it weren't marketed as a celebration.

 Besides, this is actually episode 101 if you include the Mardi Gras Special so the fact that my numbers are now off this early on, is another point against it.

 Alright, enough with my neurotic issues with this episode and numbers, it's time to move on to share what I saw, and with that I give you...